iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.13.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> I used to be able to check my km radius from my home, but can't seem to access that function any longer<br> :date: __2020-10-29 23:10:30__

+> Says it needs internet.
+Notification always on.
+Annoying.<br> :date: __2020-10-26 12:10:10__

+> On s20 ultra need to restart the app if your phone battery died on you by overuse as it doesn't start automatically when you run out of juice mostly when I'm streaming videos.
+Took a star off due to the generic email response from customer service<br> :date: __2020-10-26 07:35:10__

+> Last 10 days it has switching off<br> :date: __2020-10-25 23:11:55__

 > Why does the app keep stopping on my android?<br> :date: __2020-10-24 01:46:16__